raashidsalih/raashidsalih.github.io/content/projects/churn-pipeline/index.md

  1. Keep in mind that predicting customer churn is a rather sophisticated use case and is difficult to get right.
 AutoML was only employed to obtain a viable baseline model, and this is how it should be applied most of the time.
 Check out [Fighting Churn with Data](https://www.amazon.com/Fighting-Churn-Data-Carl-Gold/dp/161729652X) for a more comprehensive outlook on modelling customer churn.
  2. The original dataset has been transformed and [can be found here](https://github.com/raashidsalih/churn-pipeline/tree/main/source_data).
 This is the dataset the models have been trained on.
  3. As mentioned earlier, the various elements which comprise this project have tried to be documented.
-Most files should have accompanying comments to facilitate understanding, and more high level system design justifications can be found in the README below.
+Most files should have accompanying comments to facilitate understanding, and more high level system design justifications can be found in the README.